Masturbation: General

-Masturbation involves touching, pressing, rubbing, or massaging a person's genital area, either with the fingers or against an object such as a pillow; inserting fingers or an object into the vagina or anus (see anal masturbation); and stimulating the penis or vulva with an electric vibrator, which may also be inserted into the vagina or anus.
+Masturbation involves touching, pressing, rubbing, or massaging one's own genital area with the hands, fingers, or against an object such as a pillow; inserting fingers or an object into the vagina or anus (see anal masturbation); and stimulating the penis or vulva with an electric vibrator, which may also be inserted into the vagina or anus.
 It may also involve touching, rubbing, or pinching the nipples or other erogenous zones while masturbating.
 Both sexes sometimes apply lubricants to reduce friction.

 Reading or viewing pornography, sexual fantasies, or other erotic stimuli may lead to a desire for sexual release such as by masturbation.
-Pornography is also used in order to assist with masturbation and to improve the experience of masturbating.
+Pornography is also used to assist with masturbation and to improve the experience of masturbating.
 Some people get sexual pleasure by inserting objects, such as urethral sounds, into the urethra (the tube through which urine and, in men, semen, flows), a practice known as urethral play or "sounding".
 Other objects such as ball point pens and thermometers are sometimes used, although this practice can lead to injury or infection.
 Some people use sex machines to simulate intercourse.

 Men and women may masturbate until they are close to orgasm, stop for a while to reduce excitement, and then resume masturbating.
 They may repeat this cycle multiple times.
 This "stop and go" build-up, known as "edging", can achieve even stronger orgasms.
 Rarely, people quit stimulation just before orgasm to retain the heightened energy that normally comes down after orgasm.

-Female
+Female masturbation

+Manual stimulation (fingering)

+Manual stimulation for masturbation among females involves the stroking or rubbing of the vulva, especially the clitoris, with an index or middle finger, or both.
+Sometimes one or more fingers may be inserted into the vagina to stroke its frontal wall where the G-spot may be located.